Rutgers logo

 Fellows will receive a $65,000 annual salary, $10,000 in discretionary research funds per year, a dedicated workspace, access to a university computer, health benefits, and a dedicated mentor.
 Fellows will typically teach one class or the equivalent in mentoring or other pedagogical engagement during the academic year.
 Fellows are expected to participate in a series of meetings and workshops structured for the purposes of networking, social interaction, and supporting professional development, as offered by the Office of Postdoctoral Advancement and other units and programs as detailed under the Presidential Postdoctoral Fellows (PPF) Activities section below.

-Applications for the 2024–25 cohort opened on September 5, 2023, and closed on October 16, 2023.
+Applications for the 2025–26 cohort will open on September 6, 2024, and close on October 18, 2024.
 All candidates must apply through the portal, and only complete applications received by the closing date will be considered.
 During the application process, candidates will be required to select up to two priority areas relevant to their research and indicate a preferred mentor and campus placement.
 They will also have the option to request an alternative campus and mentor if desired.
 All qualifying applications will be reviewed by Rutgers deans, chairs, and relevant faculty; finalists will be forwarded to the Office of the EVPAA for approval.

-Rutgers faculty, principal investigators, directors, etc., may nominate candidates for a Presidential Postdoctoral Fellowship, whether from within Rutgers or from another institution.
+Rutgers faculty, principal investigators, directors, etc., may nominate candidates for a Presidential Postdoctoral Fellowship, whether from within Rutgers or another institution.
 Faculty wishing to nominate a candidate should review the eligibility criteria carefully.
 If they wish to sponsor a candidate and determine that the candidate is eligible, they should direct the candidate to the application portal.
 Regardless of nomination, all candidates must apply through the central portal, and applications that are incomplete or ineligible will not be reviewed.
-In addition, nominating faculty must notify their Chair and their Dean (via email) and the Office of Postdoctoral Advancement of their intention to nominate a candidate.
+In addition, nominating faculty must complete a short notification form and notify their Chair, their Dean (via email), and the Office of Postdoctoral Advancement of their intention to nominate a candidate.

 • Applicants from any discipline are eligible to apply but must be conducting work in one of the four presidential priority areas: Advancing STEM diversity, Engaged Climate Action, Health Equity and Race, Racism, and Inequality.
-Applicants must be U.S. citizens or permanent residents and must have completed all requirements toward their terminal degree (Ph.D., MFA, D.F.A., M.D.
-J.D. or other appropriate degree completed, defended, and submitted to the degree-granting institution) no later than June 30 in the year of appointment at Rutgers.
+Applicants must be U.S. citizens or permanent residents.
+To be eligible for the program, applicants must have their terminal degree (Ph.D., MFA, D.F.A., M.D., J.D., or equivalent) fully conferred byAugust 31 in the year of appointment at Rutgers.
+This includes completing, defending, and submitting all degree requirements to the degree-granting institution by this date.

-For applicants with a Humanities or Social Sciences degree, preference will be given to those who received their degrees within three years before the start date of their appointment at Rutgers.
-For example, a postdoctoral fellow appointed in July 2024 must have completed their terminal degree between June 30, 2021, and June 30, 2024.
+Applicants with a Humanities or Social Sciences degree must have received their terminal degree within three years prior to their appointment at Rutgers.
+For example, a postdoctoral fellow appointed on September 1, 2025, must have completed their degree between August 31, 2022, and August 31, 2025.

-For applicants with a healthcare training background, such as medical residents or fellows, those with a terminal degree (e.g., MD or equivalent) within five to seven years of the potential start date (on or after June 30, 2017) may apply through the Clinical Scientist Pathway, part of the RBHS Presidential Faculty Diversity Initiative.
+Applicants with a healthcare training background, such as medical residents or fellows, must have received their terminal degree (e.g., M.D. or equivalent) within five to seven years prior to their appointment at Rutgers.
+For example, to be eligible for an appointment starting on or after September 1, 2025, applicants must have completed their degree on or after August 31, 2018.
+These candidates can apply through the Clinical Scientist Pathway, part of the RBHS Presidential Faculty Diversity Initiative.

 • A cover letter that introduces yourself as a scholar, describes your current and previous work, and speaks to the relevance of the fellowship to your research and career path.